-By Mary Vosevich Director of Physical Plant University of New Mexico in collaboration with Dave Button, Vice President, Administration, University of Regina During the APPA 2010 conference, I was asked to step in for my colleague Dave Botton to speak on accountability at the closing general session.
+By Mary Vosevich Director of Physical Plant University of New Mexico in collaboration with Dave Button, Vice President, Administration, University of Regina During the APPA 2010 conference, I was asked to step in for my colleague Dave Button to speak on accountability at the closing general session.
 Dave was gracious enough to leave me his notes, and I set to thinking about accountability.
 And then it happened-BP (British Petroleum) had plugged the oil leak in the Gulf of Mexico!
-Now this really piqued my interest in how one discusses accountability and who determines whether or not one is accountability and who determines whether or not one is accountable.
+Now this really piqued my interest in how one discusses accountability and who determines whether or not one is accountable.
 Accountability can be in many areas: financial, ethical, political, administrative, behavioral, environmental, etc. Whether you agree or not, these are all areas that we as facilities professionals deal with on any given day.